23 student-athletes to compete

 Tough conditions on the track not a factor for Gophers' 4x800

 Hassan Mead and Pieter Gagnon to run the 10k at the Payton Jordan at Stanford

-Paul Thornton is in his fourth season as an assistant coach for the Golden Gopher men's track & field team.
+The 2015 season will mark Paul Thornton's seventh season as an assistant coach for the Golden Gopher men's track & field team.
 Thornton oversees the Gophers' sprinters, hurdlers, jumpers and multi-event athletes.

 In 2011 Thornton guides thesprinters, jumpers, and multi-event athletes to very successful seasons.
 He guided the 4x400 relay to an NCAA berth aswell as fourth All-Americans in Harun Abda, Kevin Bradley, Jacob Capek and John Holton.